kaidez/kaidez.com/_drafts/2015-18-02-ajax-beginners.md

 Garret described AJAX as _Asynchronous JavaScript + XML_: he went onto say that it wasn't a technology but rather "several technologies, each flourishing in its own right, coming together in powerful new ways."

-The technologies were XHTML, CSS, the Document Object Model(DOM), XML/XSLT, XMLHttpRequest, and JavaScript would bring all of these things together.
+The technologies were: XHTML, CSS, the Document Object Model(DOM), XML/XSLT, XMLHttpRequest, and JavaScript would bring all of these things together.

 <a name="ajax-javascript"></a>